astrada/gapi-ocaml/README.md

 [pa_monad]: http://www.cas.mcmaster.ca/~carette/pa_monad/
 [OUnit]: http://ounit.forge.ocamlcore.org/

-### Building
+### Configuration and installation

-To build the library, execute

-    $ cd src
-    $ ocamlbuild gdata/gdata.cma
+This project provides 2 libraries:

+* gapi: Google APIs client library
+* gdata: Google Data Protocol client library

+and 1 executable:

+* serviceGenerator: Tool used to generate strongly typed client libraries for Discovery-based services

-To build the tests, execute
+To build and install the libraries and the executable, run

-    $ cd src
-    $ ocamlbuild test/testSuite.byte
+    $ ocaml setup.ml -configure
+    $ ocaml setup.ml -build
+    $ ocaml setup.ml -install

-To run the tests, see [tests README](src/test/README.md).
+To run the tests, execute

+    $ ocaml setup.ml -test

+See [tests README](src/test/README.md) for further details regarding the tests.

-To generate the documentation, execute
+To generate the documentation, run

-    $ cd src
-    $ ocamlbuild gapi/gapi.docdir/index.html
+    $ ocaml setup.ml -doc

-Then you can access the HTML documentation starting from `src/gapi.docdir/index.html`.
+Then you can browse the HTML documentation starting from `gapi-ocaml.docdir/index.html`, but is not installed by default.

+To uninstall anything that was previously installed, execute

+    $ ocaml setup.ml -uninstall

 ### Usage